Stefannieuwenburg/node-server-boilerplate/README.md

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-### For server side you can Open [http://localhost:5000](http://localhost:5000) to view it in your browser.
-Node.js server whith MongoDB database

 ### Run the app with the following command:
 npm run dev